Chinese Take-Out

 Assembly

 Heat a wok or non-stick pan to medium high and cook chicken in 1T vegetable oil.
 Do not add salt and pepper!
 There’s enough in the sauce.
 Remove chicken from the pan.
-Add vegetables and 1T water to the pan.
+Add vegetables, cook 2 minutes, and then add 2T water to the pan.
 Cover immediately.
 When steam escapes from the lid, vegetables are crisp tender.

 If you like your vegetables softer, wait one or two more minutes; however, be aware that zucchini, onions, and Bok Choy cook quickly.
 I would add these ingredients a minute after the broccoli and carrots.